-- 43 Regionalization7-10 is defined as an established network of resources that delivers specific care - 44 (e.g., protocols, definitive procedures, higher care levels or care pathways) to a defined - 45 population of patients or within a defined geography.
-Regionalization requires planning and - 46 cooperation to ensure that patients have timely access to the appropriate level of care based on - their needs.
+Regionalization7-10 is defined as an established network of resources that delivers specific care (e.g., protocols, definitive procedures, higher care levels or care pathways) to a defined population of patients or within a defined geography.
+These defined populations or geographies can be self-organized groupings, dependent upon the episode of care being considered.
+Regionalization requires planning and cooperation to ensure patients have timely access to the appropriate level of care based on their needs.
 Regionalized care does not necessarily equal centralized care.